lavaeater/turbo-rocket-ultra/README.md

 ## Far Off Map Rendering

 One of the points of doing the map as a series of inter-connected sections that the player moves in and out of was that I wouldn't have to take into consideration the planar geometry of the actual map.
-This means that we can, for instance, go north, west, south, east and not come back to the start of the map
+This means that we can, for instance, go north, west, south, east and not come back to the start of the map.
+This is kind of cool and I kind of like that.
+But it puts a real damper on the ability to have enemies and other things live their actual lives on the map.
+So, what do we do about that?

+One idea was the "far off map rendering" strategy.
+This simply means that we take everything we do not currently render and render all of that somewhere out of the way.

 ## Lights and Particles